rumpapl/advance-topics/BullMQ_Findings.md

   - This method waits for all current jobs to be processed or failed.
   - If the shutdown fails or is incomplete, pending jobs will be marked as stalled and can be processed by other workers.

+  ### Pausing Queues

+  - **Global Queue Pause**:
+    - Prevents all workers from picking up new jobs from the queue.
+    - Workers currently processing jobs will finish those jobs before idling.

+  - **Global Pause Method**:
+    - Use `await myQueue.pause();` to pause the queue globally.

+  - **Local Worker Pause**:
+    - Pauses a specific worker instance locally.
+    - The worker will finish processing current jobs but won't start any new ones.

+  - **Local Pause Method**:
+    - Use `await myWorker.pause();` to pause a worker locally, waiting for all current jobs to complete (or fail).

+  - **Immediate Pause**:
+    - To pause a worker immediately without waiting for current jobs to finish, use `await myWorker.pause(true);`.

 </details>